edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 </div>

 ### Forms in a modal
-Forms in a modal should be horizontally centered with the modal background and fill the modal width, leaving 24px between the form content and the modal background edges.
+Forms in a modal should be horizontally centered with the modal background and fill the modal width, leaving an xl spacer between the form content and the modal background edges.

 <div class="ws-docs-content-img">
 ![Example of a form in a modal.](./img/form-modal.svg)